yoniker/PokerVault/Courses/Upswing Lab 2.0/Misc/Misc advice.md

 When I watch a poker coach, and something that he says doesn't make sense (for example, he's saying that a T on the turn is a brick when i feel that it's not), I can test this with the solver.

 I want to get to a board and know not only what to do with my specific hand but every single hand in my range on that board

+Take a note when villian does something not ordinary, like limp, slowplay KK preflop, slowplay top two in position multiway